-Practising Company Secretaries 101, Parn-Kutir, 1st Floor, Opp.
-Old Sanjeevani Hospital, Rani Sati Marg, Malad (East), Mumbai - 400 097.
-Tel: 022-28818135 Website: www.jsa-cs.com; Email ID: jaya@jsa-cs.com in compliance with the provisions of the Act.
+101, Parn-Kutir, 1st Floor, Opp.
+Old Sanjeevani Hospital, Rani Sati Marg, Malad (East), Mumbai - 400 097 Website: www.jsa-cs.com; Email ID: corplaw@jsa-cs.com

-The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-The changes in the composition of the Board of Directors that took place during the audit period were carried out

-Adequate notice was given to all Directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent within the prescribed time, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
+- 2. The changes in the composition of the Board of Directors that took place during the audit period were carried out in compliance with the provisions of the Act. - 3.
+Adequate notice was given to all Directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent within the prescribed time that is at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - 4.
 All decisions at Board Meetings and Committee Meetings are carried out unanimously as recorded in the minutes of the meetings of the Board of Directors or Committee of the Board, as the case may be.
 Further, there were no dissenting member's views and hence the same was not required to be captured and recorded as part of the minutes.

-Based on representation made by the Company and its Officers, I report that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines etc.
+I further report that Based on representation made by the Company and its Officers, there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines etc.